Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Fleet Manager responsible for overseeing the maintenance and condition of vehicles within the organization, I need a feature that allows me to quickly register vehicles check-up.
+As a Vehicle and Equipment Fleet Manager responsible for overseeing the maintenance and condition of vehicles within the organization, I need a feature that allows me to quickly register vehicles check-up.